When you think of harassment in the workplace, you probably have images of sexual harassment towards women that pop into your head.

 Third-party harassment can get a little tricky because many companies feel that customers are always right.
 You may also worry that you’re misinterpreting a vendor’s actions since they are only in the office here and there.
 It’s critical to remember that you don’t have to take harassment, even if it only happens once a week when the vending machine guy is in the building.
 Here are a few ways to address this type of discrimination:

-- Firmly, but politely tell them you want the behavior to stop: Don’t make it personal about them as an individual.
-An example of how to say this might be, “Jim, I don’t like when you touch my arm or shoulder during conversations.
+- Firmly, but politely tell them you want the behavior to stop — Don’t make it personal about them as an individual.
+An example of how to say this might be, “Jim, I don’t like it when you touch my arm or shoulder during conversations.
 I would like this to stop.”
 Don’t ask them to stop, be sure to tell them you want it to end.

 Everyone feels like they might be losing their mind at work from time to time.
 However, if someone at work is constantly belittling you, putting you down, and sharing needless condescending remarks on the daily, you might be the target of psychological harassment.